verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 ##### Configuration to allow prometheus to scrape metrics

-The following override recipe will allow fluent-bit to enable metrics and expose metrics data.
+The following override recipe will allow Fluent Bit to enable metrics and expose metrics data.

 **fo_metrics.yaml**
 {{< clipboard >}}